SpinalHDL/SpinalDoc/manual/userGuide.md

 Spinal User guide
 ===================

+## Document purpose
-This document is about understanding how to use Spinal, but also to understand how it works.
+This document presents how to use Spinal and how it is implemented.

+## What is Spinal
+Spinal is a high-level hardware language description language.
+It is fully interoperable with standard EDA tools based on VhDL

 #spinal.core
-Bases of the laguage are described in this chapiter.
+Bases of the language are described in this chapier.
-If you want to try in a scala file, you will need to`import spinal.core._`
+If you want to try in a Scala file, you will need to`import spinal.core._`

 ## Types
 The language contain 5 base types and 2 composite types that could be used by the user.